Quarantine Hair - Go Bald or Go Long?

-It adds some dimension by giving the illusion of extra length, so your face won't look as round.
+It adds some dimension to your face by giving it the illusion of extra length, so your face won't look as round.

-If a regular haircut is what you seek, know that the ship may have already sailed on this one.
-You are about 2-4 weeks too late to do this effectively, as the base that your barber had set for you is gone.
+If a regular haircut is what you seek, know that that ship may have already sailed.
+You should be about 2-4 weeks too late to do this effectively, as the base that your barber had set for you is gone.
 It's going to be almost impossible to replicate your barber's magic.
 However, if you insist on doing this, consider a few precautionary measures.

-Going over the through text may not be as helpful as video.
+Going over cutting your own hair through text may not be as helpful as a video.
 You must know that it can be very tedious to do by yourself, so at least ask someone to help you with the back of your head.

 Below is a video by influencer Alpha M, one of the biggest names in the men's fashion and grooming space on YouTube.
 He goes over the process of how to cut your own hair.

-- Pay close attention to sectioning of the hair.
-If you are doing a fade, learn how to use clippers the appropriate way to achieve that.
+- Pay close attention to the sectioning of your hair.
+If you're doing a fade, learn how to use clippers appropriately.
 It is not as straightforward as it looks.

 - Cutting your hair REQUIRES patience and preparation.
-Don't try to do it if you are in a hurry to get somewhere.
+Don't try it if you're in a hurry to get somewhere.
 Take your time.
 Cut each strand deliberately.

-- It is better to cut less than to cut more and regret.
+- It's better to cut less than to cut more and regret.

-- Know that if you do cut your hair, you are unlikely to get a perfect result.
+- Know that if you do cut your hair, you're unlikely to get a perfect result.
 An adequate cut is definitely possible, though, so Good Luck!

 Maintenance: All guidelines we provide for maintaining your hair are discussed in the Growing your Hair section.